mcasto/faan-main/faan-tastics summary.md

 I need to implement a new "Meet the FAAN-TASTICS" page in this Laravel project.
 This page will showcase:
 - Board member photos, short bios & quotes
 - Board videos (under 30 seconds)
-- Shelter team staff & volunteers
+- Sanctuary team staff & volunteers
 - 2025 gala committee (short videos) & photos/quotes

 This implementation was already completed in the gala subdomain project and needs to be replicated here in the main FAAN website.